teletypist/fred-teaches-git-at-foundry/2-branching-and-merging/README.md

 Git shows which branch you are on.
 It's good to keep an eye on branch changes because life can get very ugly if you make and commit changes on `master` if you're supposed to be somewhere else.

-Now make some changes to the last two lines of the `poem2.txt` file.
+Now make some changes to the last two lines of the `poem.txt` file.
 Don't make any other changes to the file though.

 ```
 git add 1-cloning-and-committing/poem.txt